mcSamuelDataSci/CACommunityBurden/myCBD/About.md

 *  This tool is designed for use by CDPH programs, local health departments, and community partners for epidemiologic analysis and to provide systematic scientific insight to inform public health planning, evaluation and action.

-*  The CCB currently displays over 15 years of California condition-specific mortality burden data, using a range of measures, displayed at the statewide, county, community, and census tract levels, with interactive rankings, charts, maps and trend visualizations.
+*  The CCB currently displays over 15 years of California condition-specific mortality burden data, using a range of measures displayed at the statewide, county, community, and census tract levels, with interactive rankings, charts, maps and trend visualizations.
 The list of conditions is based on the Global Burden of Disease system, modified for local public health priorities.
 The CCB also includes a limited set of social determinants data and describes their correlations with death outcomes, as a pilot for more robust functionality in this area."

 ### The Community Burden of Disease System